 - If the only alternative is your script sitting on a shelf or on a hard drive forever, what do you have to lose?

-Again, I side with those who say never sign, but I also understand the desperation some new writers feel about getting their work into the Hollywood system.
+I tend to side with those who say never sign, but I also understand how hard it is for new writers to get their work into the Hollywood system.

 In the last twenty years, the business of selling scripts has become much tougher.
 This has led to the widespread use of a so-called “shopping agreement.”